IBM Cloud Docs

 You must have root authority to run these commands.
 After the installation completes, the squid config file is stored in the /etc/squid/squid.conf location.

 b.
 Use the configuration provided in the following example for your reference.
-Values represented in the example configuration denote the following:
+Values that are represented in the example configuration denote the following:

-• acl ibmprivate dst 161.26.0.0/16 and acl ibmprivate dst 166.8.0.0/14: the IP ranges of the IBM networks this proxy will be going to, this is the location of the RHEL satellite servers and SLES RMT servers.
+• Acl ibmprivate dst 161.26.0.0/16 and Acl ibmprivate dst 166.8.0.0/14: the IP ranges of the IBM networks this proxy will be going to this location of the RHEL satellite servers and SLES RMT servers.

-• acl SSL_ports port 443 8443 : Ports used for communication with RHEL satellite servers and SLES RMT servers.
+• Acl SSL_ports port 443 8443 : Ports that are used for communication with RHEL satellite servers and SLES RMT servers.

-• http_port 3128: the port that will be listening for squid.
-This will be used as the communication port from your Power Virtual Server VM to the squid proxy.
+• http_port 3128: the port that is listening for squid.
+This is used as the communication port from your Power Virtual Server VM to the squid proxy.

 # Recommended minimum configuration: